 Amber Lambke, President of Somerset Grist Mill, was in the studio Wednesday talking to Joy about her transformation of turning a prison into a functioning and successful grist mill, as well as sharing some ideas of what to do with those grains afterwards.
 Amber Lambke is a succesful entrepreneur who uses her product in multiple Farmer’s Markets around the area

 Registered nurses in the Bangor area have scheduled a press conference for Tuesday morning.

 They’re demanding President Obama and Congress take immediate steps to guarantee the safety of healthcare employees when it comes to the Ebola virus.

-For this weeks Abby’s Kitchen Bytes, Abby Freethy, showed Joy how to make a quick and easy corn salad, now that it is in season.
+For this week Kitchen Bytes, Abby Freethy showed Joy how to make a fresh and organic butternut squash soup.
 If you have any questions for Abby about this segment or you would like to know how to make the dish, you can email her at firstname.lastname@example.org.

 Linda Boyle with Pathfinders was in the studio Friday morning, talking to Joy about the 9th Annual Celebrity Dessert and Auction.